 Fast forward 30 years and companies like General Electric are making multi-billion dollar investments in their analytics infrastructures.
 It’s more than just Big Data; leaders know that their data is only as valuable as the insights it provides.
 As analytics have evolved and improved, decision-makers are demanding more from their analytics than ever.

 Supply chain executives are always on the hunt for improvements to efficiency that lead to cost savings.
 Improving processes is often low-hanging fruit that can be done quickly with the right tools in-hand.
-In this post, I’d like to show you how our customers have saved millions through inventory optimization and cost reductions by leveraging technology like AI and cloud computing.
+In this post, I’d like to show you how our customers have saved millions through inventory optimization and cost reductions by leveraging new supply chain analytics technology like AI and cloud computing.
 I’ll also touch on Deloitte’s 2018 MHI Annual Industry Report, which discusses trends of next-generation supply chains, and the tools most leaders believe will disrupt the industry.
 Automation is right at the top of the list.

 2017 was a big year for manufacturing!
 From adding an average of 16,000 jobs each month to continuing the years-long trend of increasing output and productivity, the US manufacturing industry saw a lot of good.

 Here at LeanDNA, we had a great year too!
 We made major improvements to the way manufacturers leverage collaborative analytics to reduce inventory, manage shortages, and execute their lean projects.
 For example, we created more automated ways that our system’s AI-based Inventory Actions highlight opportunities for inventory reduction, and brought to light new ways for sites within the same company to collaborate on global inventory initiatives.
 But what’s next for the world of manufacturing as a whole?